Training the Human

 A Purebred dog is still a dog.
 See them as dogs, not as breeds – but do consider the special needs of the breed (eg border collies, viszlas, beagles, etc.).

-Training is “superficial”.
-The goal is to have your dog respond to you as a “leader” utilizing your energy, vocalizations and body language Vs. the sound of a “command”.
+Training is “superficial”, focus on the “big picture”.
+The goal is to have your dog respond to you as a leader utilizing your energy, vocalizations and body language Vs. the sound of a “command”.
 Alpha dogs “train” their packs this way.
 It’s about energy and leadership.

 It’s critically important to understand the way your dog thinks.
-Pay attention to the dog’s body language to understand how your dog is feeling and to anticipate behaviors so that you can preempt them before the fact.
+We recommend books by Dr. Ian Dunbar, Jean Donaldson and Dr. Bruce Fogle.
+Pay attention to the dog’s body language to understand and to anticipate behaviors so that you can preempt them before the fact.
+It’s always easier to stop a behavior before it happens than to manage it once it happens.

 When you say, “We’ve tried everything”, think about this: did you use dog psychology or human psychology?
 Anger, frustration and punishment are not part of a dog’s psychology.
 The dog fails when the human fails.

-Don’t make excuses for your dog’s behavior…train for new appropriate behaviors from your dog.
+Don’t make excuses for your dog’s behavior…train for new, more desirable behaviors.

-Focus on your goal(s) for the dog, try not to get distracted by the dog’s behavior.
+Focus on your goal(s) for the dog, try not to get distracted by the dog’s behavior in the moment.
+Think long term and be patient with younger dogs.

-Lack of structure, routine and schedule creates chaos for both you and the dog.
+Lack of structure, routine and schedule creates chaos for you, your family and the dog.